-- Keywords: Controlled NLG, Bias in Language Models, Energy-Based Models, Information Geometry, Exponential Families
+- Keywords: Controlled NLG, Pretrained Language Models, Bias in Language Models, Energy-Based Models, Information Geometry, Exponential Families

-- One-sentence Summary: We propose a novel approach to Controlled Text Generation, relying on Constraints over Distributions, Information Geometry, and Sampling from Energy-Based Models.
+- One-sentence Summary: We propose a novel approach to Controlled NLG, relying on Constraints over Distributions, Information Geometry, and Sampling from Energy-Based Models.

 - Code Of Ethics: I acknowledge that I and all co-authors of this work have read and commit to adhering to the ICLR Code of Ethics